 Information Desk – The airport’s Visitor Information Centers offer maps, directions, information on ground transportation, and more.
 You can also seek the assistance of a friendly Ambassador Volunteer with questions about airport amenities and services.
 Visitor Information Centers are located in the Barbara Jordan Terminal, Baggage Claim area, near Carousels 3 and 5.

-Live Music – Local musicians perform at 1 of 6 venues around the airport (Monday – Friday).
+Live Music – Local musicians perform in several venues around the terminal (Monday – Friday).